xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

 ### Task 1: Configure LACP bundle on Host-1

 As per the reference topology Host-1 is dual-homed to Leaf-1 and Leaf-2.
 ASR9K is acting as the host with IP address 10.0.0.10/24.
 Host-1 is configured with LACP bundle containing the interfaces connected to the Leaf-1 and Leaf-2.
 Following is the configuration of LAG on Host-1.
 The LAG on Host-1 will come up after we configure the MC-LAG using EVPN Ether-Segment on the Leaf-1 and Leaf-2.

+In this tutorial we are using ASR9K router as the host but we can use any server or other CE device dual-homed connected to the Leaf/PE via BGP-EVPN.

 <div class="highlighter-rouge">
 <pre class="highlight">